brandon-m-wang/cs198-75/src/web-hw/hw3.md

       Artificial Intelligence (TensorFlow) and APIs (OwlBot API).
 Give it a try with the sample images provided for you in the
       <mark><code>test-images</code></mark> folder.
+  - type: phs
+    partheader: "Part 10: Creativity Requirement"
+  - type: ps
+    paragraph: Do something creative!
+Change up how you generate the captions (maybe instead of using a dictionary service, use MORE AI/ML to generate funny ad libbed sentences?), or just make it prettier.
 ---